FuelLabs/sway/sway-book/src/documentation/language/program-types/libraries/index.md

 ## Deployment

-Libraries cannot be directly deployed to a blockchain however they can be deployed as part of a [contract](../contract.md).
+Libraries cannot be directly deployed to a blockchain, but they can be deployed as part of a [contract](../contract.md).